flove1/book-api/README.md

-API for Library application that supports reviews.
+API for review-aggregation service about books

 Application properties and admin's credentials are specified in config.yaml